gdlazcano/datsgabs.github.io/content/blog/Why you might replace Disqus with Webmentions.md

 ---
-title: "Why I replaced Disqus with Webmentions?"
+title: "Why you might replace Disqus with Webmentions?"
 date: 2022-08-08
 draft: false
 description: "Disqus is a terrible service if performance is a concern.
 Webmentions are a better alternative.
 In this post, I'll show you."